Apple is revamping Maps from the ground up

 The vehicles are more advanced, making them look like autonomous vehicles.
 The vans have a GPS rig on the roof, eight cameras that are shooting overlapping images, and four LiDAR arrays located in the four corners of the van.
 There is an additional measuring tool that is attached to the rear of the car to measure the distance precisely.

-There is no bulky equipment at the back of the van, just a MacBook Pro that is bolted at the floor of the van to store data on SSD storage.
+There is no bulky equipment at the back of the van, just a MacBook Pro that is bolted to the floor of the van to store data on SSD storage.
 There is also a USB cable that is connected to the iPad on the dashboard of the car where the mapping-capture software runs.

 The van has a driver who ensures that the route is well taken care of.
 The driver ensures that the coverage area that the van is assigned to has been adequately covered, and the images have been captured well.
 Thousands of images are captured in each drive.
 The data is then encrypted, and once the SSDs are full, they are replaced and placed in a case.
-Once the storage devices are taken to the Apple-data-center, a software eliminates private information like license plates, faces, and other details.
+Once the storage devices are taken to the Apple-data-center, the software eliminates private information like license plates, faces, and other details.